Mars to Stay: Original Aldrin plan

 As Aldrin has said, "who knows what advances will have taken place.
 The first generation can retire there, or maybe we can bring them back."

 "To Boldly Go: A One-Way Human Mission to Mars"

-An article by Dirk Schulze-Makuch (Washington State University) and Paul Davies (Arizona State University) from the book The Human Mission to Mars: Colonizing the Red Planet highlights their mission plans as:
+An article by Dirk Schulze-Makuch (Washington State University) and Paul Davies (Arizona State University) from the 2010 article The Human Mission to Mars: Colonizing the Red Planet highlights their mission plans as: